himurali/abcbillweb/docs/bill/Commissionerate/Chapter5C.md

 sidebar_position: 3
 ---

-# Chapter 3 : Establishment of Directorate for Active Mobility Economics & Development
+# Chapter 3 :  Active Mobility Economics & Development

-The Directorate of Active Mobility Economics and Development will look into the following aspects of Active Mobility Economics and Industry.
+The Commissionerate of Active Mobility  will look into the following aspects of Active Mobility Economics and Industry.
 Active Mobility Economic and Development is an essential component of promoting active mobility, which refers to non-motorized modes of transportation such as walking, cycling, and non-motorized public transport.
 It focuses on the economic and developmental aspects of active mobility, including the manufacturing of bicycles, supply chains, components and SMEs, bicycle and parts industries, production capability, entrepreneurship with startups, and bicycle logistics with cargo bicycles.

 - The manufacturing of bicycles is an important aspect of Active Mobility Economic and Development.
 Promoting the manufacturing of bicycles can create job opportunities and stimulate economic growth.
 It also reduces dependence on imported bicycles and promotes local production.